ewjay/fapiwiki/Home.md

 ## Call number

-We really recommend you to join by GoToMeeting App, but if you have to join by phone, here are the numbers:
+We really recommend you to join by GoToMeeting App, but if you absolutely have to join by phone, here are the numbers:

 * Australia: +61 2 9091 7603
 * Austria: +43 7 2081 5337